seregazhuk/seregazhuk.github.io_old/_posts/2018-03-13-using-router-with-reactphp-http.md

 }
 {% endhighlight %}

-Inside the constructor we instantiate a dispatcher with a collection of routes `FastRoute\RouteCollector` (we will create it soon).
+Inside the constructor, we instantiate a dispatcher with a collection of routes `FastRoute\RouteCollector` (we will create it soon).
 Method `__invoke()` now contains dispatching logic.
 Now, we move back to the main script and create a collection of routes:

 {% highlight php %}
 <?php